adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-making-fast-web-pages.md

 > Or if they're using a touch device, simply flicking backwards and forwards in that easy way that we've all become used to. **What you do is you take that, and you fucking well leave it alone.**

-Letting things stack naturally is the perfect start.
+Letting things stack naturally is a superb start.
 Not only does this embrace the way the web works&mdash;it makes for a remarkably accessible and fast experience.

-Letting things stack isn't our only option.
+But, letting things stack isn't our *only* option.
 We can chunk stuff across multiple pages.
 Once pages have little on them the page refresh ‘problem’ is no longer a problem.
-Pages are fast by default and by design.
+Pages become fast by default and by design.

-With regards to long complex forms (or even shortish ones for that matter) we can use [One Thing Per Page](https://www.smashingmagazine.com/2017/05/better-form-design-one-thing-per-page/) which I've spoken and written about before.
+With regards to long complex forms (or even shortish ones for that matter) there is [One Thing Per Page](https://www.smashingmagazine.com/2017/05/better-form-design-one-thing-per-page/) which I've spoken and written about before.

-And, this pattern isn't reserved for forms.
+But this pattern isn't reserved for forms.
 A product page containing an image carousel, description, add to basket form, other details, shipping information, related products, ratings and comments could be split up.

 Most users don't read every single aspect of a product each and every time they visit the page.
-Instead give users the a lightweight, and therefore fast page, with the choice to drill down further.
+Instead give users the a lightweight page with the choice to drill down further.

 Give users one high-definition image *without* a carousel.
 Then let users click *show all* which would show all the images in a page of its own.
 No Javascript is needed on either page.
 Just let the content flow naturally.

-This uses the natural building blocks of the web as a form of [progressive disclosure](https://medium.muz.li/design-technique-progressive-disclosure-1980def8dc97?gi=361cf4735361).
+This uses the natural building blocks of the world wide web as a form of [progressive disclosure](https://medium.muz.li/design-technique-progressive-disclosure-1980def8dc97?gi=361cf4735361).
 Ultimately, this speeds things up drastically.

 People on expensive data contracts benefit too.
-They can choose to see all the images or wait until they are connected to WI-FI.
+They can choose to see all the images by following the link or they can wait until later, once they are connected to a WI-FI signal.

 It's easier to share page content or imagery this way too.
-Sending users to a page where most of the stuff is hidden is a problem.
+Sending users to a page where most of the stuff is hidden is problematic.

-The same goes for tabs.
-If stuff is hidden by default, how important is it to appear on this page?
-If the tab contains a small amount of content, show it.
-If not consider a separate page again.
+Tabs.
+If stuff is hidden by default, how important is its existence on this page?
+Or if the tab contains a small amount of content just show it.
+Or consider putting it on a separate page.

 If you're brave like Yaron, you could place your site's [menu on a separate page](http://yaronschoen.com/table-of-contents/) too.
 The menu page loads so quickly, that users may not even notice the refresh.
+Maybe this is too far.
+Maybe not.

-Modal windows are often used badly.
-And too often they contain so much content that justifies a new page altogether again.
+Modal windows are often misused.
+All too often they contain so much content that would be better off as a new page anyway.
+This improves performance and doesn't break the back button (like a modal often does).

-Again, not only does this improve performance, but it doesn't break the back button.
 Less code, less problems and a faster, better experience.
 I'm seeing a theme here.
 Scroll jacking, [floating labels](/articles/floating-labels-are-problematic/), [font-size widgets](http://adrianroselli.com/2016/12/dont-re-create-browser-features.html), custom fonts.
 Kill.

 ## 2. Reduce code

 By simplifying the interface we've already reduced the code by literally not writing any.
-But in coding the features that remain, there is opportunity to reduce the code:
+But coding the features that remain brings forth a different opportunity&mdash;to write less code.

 ### Create lean HTML

 Sometimes developers use the wrong element.
-A `<button>` is half the size of `<div role="button" tabinidex="0">` and doesn't require any script to make it accessible again.
+A `<button>` is half the size of `<div role="button" tabinidex="0">` and doesn't require script to make it accessible again.

 [Divitus](https://csscreator.com/divitis) is an antiquated buzzword but its still prevalent today.
 We often use [additional elements unncessarily](http://getbootstrap.com/components/#navbar-brand-image).
 These make the request longer to make, parse and render.
-Every element needs a reason to exist.
+We should be able to justify the existence of every element.

 Classitus is the use of extra classes.
 Extra classes may decrease the size of CSS but they signifcantly increase the size of HTML.

-Ensuring HTML is small is vital because unlike CSS, it can't be easily cached.
+Ensuring HTML is small is important.
+Unlike CSS, it can't be easily cached.
 This is because it's likely to contain personalised and dynamic content.
 This in turn encourages the [misuse of AJAX](/articles/dont-use-ajax-for-personalised-content/).

 We may also find ourselves adding various [attributes in the name of accessibility]((https://silktide.com/i-thought-title-text-improved-accessibility-i-was-wrong/)).
 They aren't always valuable and add further weight to the page.